s237221/BIManalyst_g_27/A4/Tutorial.md

 **BIM use case**: Design Review

+# Summary

+Title: Column Dimension Verification Tool for IFC Models
+Summary: The tutorial describes the functionalities of the code and it explains how to use the tool by providing an example.
+This efficiently verifies column dimensions in IFC model by comparing them against specified requirements at a designated floor level during structural design.

 # Introduction

 The following tool uses the data in the model to check the client's requirements of columns cross-sectional dimensions.
 The function is set up in a way that the user provides the floor level, the path to the ifc model and the column's width and depth required.
 After verifying all the columns on the specified floor, the code returns a message positive message or a negative one together with theGlobalID of the columns that do not match the requirements so they can be changed.